Cruise only (Please call for flight options)

 Russia: Solovetsky Islands

 The Solovetsky Islands, situated in the chilly waters of the White Sea, are known for both their natural beauty and their fascinating history.
-The Solovetsky Monastery, one the most famous in Russia, was established here in the 15th century, and the islands later became a brutal prison camp during the Soviet era.
+The Solovetsky Monastery, one of the most famous in Russia, was established here in the 15th century, and the islands later became a brutal prison camp during the Soviet era.

 Murmansk is the largest city north of the Arctic Circle, of key strategic importance due to the fact that the port is kept ice-free by the warmer waters of the Gulf Stream.
 The city was heavily damaged during World War II but never captured, and while the Soviet architecture is not pretty, the surrounding countryside is well worth exploring.